You've Got Questions

 The only way a plaintiff can challenge the trial court judge’s decision is by appealing the final summary judgment order.

-What happens if the Judge denies Summary Judgment in my case?
+4) What happens if the judge grants Summary Judgment in my case?

 If the judge denies a defendant’s motion for Summary Judgment, the judge agrees with the plaintiff that a jury should decide all or part of the plaintiff’s case.